danja/chatterbox/manual/glossary.md

 ### J
 ### K
 ### L
+###### Larynx - the voice box, an organ in the top of the neck involved in breathing, producing sound and protecting the trachea against food aspiration.
+The larynx houses the vocal folds and is used to generate voiced sounds.
+W:[Larynx](https://en.wikipedia.org/wiki/Larynx)
 * Lombard Effect
 ### M
 ### N
 ### O
 ### P
+* ###### Pharynx - the part of the throat behind the mouth and nasal cavity, and above the esophagus and larynx (ie. both food & air go through it).
+W:[Pharynx](https://en.wikipedia.org/wiki/Pharynx)
 ### Q
 ### R
 ### S